Adel Tankova: Early and personal life

 Tankova was born in Dnipro (formerly known as Dnipropetrovsk), Ukraine, and is Jewish.
 Her hometown is Hackensack, New Jersey.

-Figure skating career
+Career

 Tankova began skating in 2004.
 Her former partner in pairs was Evgeni Krasnopolski.
 Her current partner is Ronald Zilberberg, with whom she began competing in 2016.
 Her coach and choreographer is Galit Chait Moracci.

 In 2017/2018, the pair won the Israeli National Championship, and came in 28th in the ISU European Ice Dance Championship.

 Tankova and Zilberberg competed for Israel at the 2018 Winter Olympics in Figure Skating in ice dancing and a team event in Pyeongchang, South Korea.
 They scored 46.66 in the short dance event for an overall finish of 24th place.